gokulkrh/amfoss-tasks/README.md

 5. Get it using Javascript:

 I designed a basic webpage using html.
-I went through github's grapql api's documentation and watched several youtube videos to make the queries.
+I went through github's graphql api's documentation and watched several youtube videos to make the queries.
 I also had to get a personal access token from github so that I can authorize my requests.
-My webpage shows the usernam, name, bio and avatarlink of the given user, If no person exists it displays an alert box saying no person exists.
+My webpage shows the username, name, bio and avatarlink of the given user, If no person exists it displays an alert box saying no person exists.
 Also, github has revoked my access token when i uploaded the program.

 6. CLI App using Go: